Resources for Users of R

 The basic structure of the pdf version of this e-book is that the user can use either the bookmarks or the index to find what they are looking for.
 The document is arranged to make browsing an option through use of hyperlinks wherever possible.
 The reader needs to know what they want to achieve; if it is explicit then the index might be best, or the bookmarks (table of contents) can be used when it is notional.

 I am also creating web pages of this material.
 To view the material properly in Internet Explorer, you will need to have MathPlayer installed on your PC.
 If you are using Firefox then the pages should look fine.
 Currently these pages are plain html however.
-Once I get the server to allow xht files we will be all good.

 Click here to enter the Let's Use R Now e-book.